|Message from RALPH ELDRIDGE

 In spite of its name, the island isn't noted for seals.
 Although a few haul out here, most local Gray & Harbour Seals use a couple nearby islets.

-This island does host the southern-most colony of ATLANTIC PUFFINS in the WEST ATLANTIC.
-It also has the major regional colony of RAZORBILLS and a small but growing colony of COMMON MURRES.
+This island does host the largest southern colony of ATLANTIC PUFFINS in the WEST ATLANTIC.
+It also has the major regional colony of RAZORBILLS and a growing colony of COMMON MURRES.

-In addition to the ALCID SPECIES, it is the breeding home for some 200+ COMMON EIDERS, several hundred LEACHES STORM PETRELS, a few dozen SPOTTED SANDPIPERS and a few hundred SAVANNAH SPARROWS.
+In addition to the ALCID SPECIES, the island is the breeding home for some 200+ COMMON EIDERS, several hundred LEACHES STORM PETRELS, a few dozen SPOTTED SANDPIPERS and a few hundred SAVANNAH SPARROWS.

 Until recently, the largest regional colony of ARCTIC TERNS (5500) & COMMON TERNS (2500) was here.
 However, the Terns began to suffer breeding failure in 2004.
-The possibility of recovery is unknown but it's unlikely unless there is majour human intervention.
+Full colony recovery is still an open question, but helped by some human intervention, the colony has started to rebuild after nearly a decade of total breeding failure.

 The island is on the route of many migrating species; far enough from the mainland to minimize human disturbance; untreed, which facilitates observation; an area of just under 15 acres, which concentrates the birds.